 Each classroom must have a library.
-Elementary classroom libraries need to be leveled in association with the Scholastic Reading Workshop materials.
-Teachers must have a checkout procedure to ensure that books are returned to school.
+Teachers must have a check-out procedure to ensure that books are returned to school.

 Instructional Coaches are available to provide direction for inventory as well as suggestions for using the libraries with students.